Marc-cn/sbomit-pipeline/README.md

 `attestation.json`, `signing.pub`, and the SBOM(s) all come from the same workflow artifact, so each build can be audited end to end.

----

-## Status

-Validated end-to-end across five real projects spanning the supported ecosystems (Go, Python, Rust).
-The server-first path and both integration options have been proven in CI.

-Part of the OpenSSF **SBOMit** effort.